 Subject to this Act the proceedings may be regulated in such manner as the members think fit.

-[Schedule amended by No. 16 of 1980 s.
-4; No. 73 of 1995 s.
-187.]

 Notes

-1 This is a compilation of the Waterways Conservation Act 1976 and includes the amendments made by the other written laws referred to in the following table 1a.
-This table also contains information about any previous reprints.
+1 This reprint is a compilation as at 6 April 2007 of the Waterways Conservation Act 1976 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table